siangooding/cwi/CWI Sequence Labeller/README.md

 # Usage

 Additional functions for the CWI models are available in [complex_word.py](complex_word.py).
-Please refer to the [Example notebook](example.ipynb) for details on how to use the models.
+Please refer to the [example notebook](example.ipynb) for details on how to use the models.

 # Dataset